AnIdiotsGuide/discordjs-bot-guide/coding-guides/cleverbot-integration.md

 I renamed `cleverbot` to `clbot` to reduce any possible confusion between the variable names as JavaScript is case sensitive.

-Then we take the rest of the code and place that inside our message event handler, but for this example I only want the bot to talk to me in DM's, so we"ll check the channel `type` with the following code, you can make it respond on mentions or even in channels \(I would honestly advise against that.\) but we also need to add the `DIRECT_MESSAGES` intent and the `CHANNEL` partial as DM channels can be uncached.
+Then we take the rest of the code and place that inside our message event handler, but for this example I only want the bot to talk to me in DM's, so we'll check the channel `type` with the following code, you can make it respond on mentions or even in channels \(I would honestly advise against that.\) but we also need to add the `DIRECT_MESSAGES` intent and the `CHANNEL` partial as DM channels can be uncached.

 Checking the channel type.